Spring Framework Tutorial For Beginners - 100 Steps

 }

-• Spring does a Component scan on the parent package “com.in28minutes.spring.basics.springin5steps” to find the components - classes that have @Component on them.
+• Spring performs a component scan on the parent package com.in28minutes.spring.basics.springin5steps to locate all components — classes annotated with @Component.

-• It identifies that BinarySearchImpl has a dependency SortAlgorithm
+• It detects that BinarySearchImpl has a dependency on SortAlgorithm.

-• It identifies that SortAlgorithm does not have a dependency.
-So, it creates an instance of it and autowires it into an instance of BinarySearchImpl
+• Since SortAlgorithm has no further dependencies, Spring creates an instance of it and autowires it into BinarySearchImpl automatically.

 Step 6 : Dynamic auto wiring and Troubleshooting - @Primary